inexorgame/site/content/wiki/features/Audio-Engine.md

 Pseudocode loop:
 ```
 start evaluation:
-check if line of sight is clear
+	if line of sight is clear
 		play sound
-	#end loop
+		end loop
 	else
 		attenuation=1
 		insert 3..16 virtual points in a circle around both source and listener
 		loop
 			move the points outwards by a given amount
-		check if line of sight of each pair is clear
+			if line of sight of each pair is clear
 				play sound with given attenuation
-			#end loop
+				end loop
 			else
 				attenuation++
 				if attenuation >= maxAttenuation
 					play sound with maxAttenuation
-				#end loop
+					end loop
 ```

 Attenuation could also be based on the actual lenght of sum of rays that got through.
 There are two factors to consider, lowering volume and applying a low-pass filter.
 Expanding in a plane needs to be terminated once the virtual points and source/listener no longer see each other.
 Similarly, rather than in a loop, a given amount might be evaluated all at once with different priorities, perhaps unwanted jobs then be cancelled should they still be enqueued.
 Another consideration is using available left-over processing power until a deadline for filling the buffer is met (that could be useful on low power devices).